Vodafone offers inclusive entertainment from Sky Sports, NOW TV or Spotify Premium on their Red Entertainment plans.

-Although a Spotify Premium subscription is included on your contract, any data consumed by the Spotify application will still count towards your monthly download limit.
-According to the Spotify website, the Spotify mobile app uses the following amounts of data:
+Although a Spotify Premium subscription is included in your Red Entertainment plan, data consumed by the Spotify app will still count towards your monthly download limit.
+The Spotify app uses the following amounts of data:

 |Spotify Music Quality||Bitrate (kbit/s)||Data Consumption (1 hour)|

 |Extreme Quality||320kbit/s||144MB per hour|

 Assuming you were to use the default setting (low quality streaming), listening to an hour of Spotify would consume about 43MB of data.
 That’s equivalent to about 1.3GB per month if you were to listen to Spotify for an hour per day.